 Dinner

-Dinner each night consisted of three courses, starting with a soup or salad before proceeding to the main course, such as sea bass or steak with chimichurri sauce and couscous.
+Each night, dinner consisted of three courses, starting with a soup or salad before proceeding to the main course, such as sea bass or steak with chimichurri sauce and couscous.

+Desserts included cheesecake with passion fruit sauce and several sweet and simple creations.
 As I said earlier, the food and Cayena Beach Villa surpassed my expectations, making the stay better.
 I wouldn't be writing about it on Feastio if that hadn't been the case.
+And the friendly staff was more than accommodating, too.

 Plan Your Trip